Matt Olson Player Props: Braves vs. Orioles

 Matt Olson At The Plate

-- Among qualified hitters, he ranks 108th in batting average, while his on-base percentage ranks 54th and he is 37th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 110th, his on-base percentage ranks 42nd, and he is 39th in the league in slugging.

-- Olson will look to extend his four-game hitting streak.
-He's batting .200 with one homer in his last outings.
+- Olson is batting .250 with one homer during his last games and is on a five-game hitting streak.

-- In 15 games this season (45.5%), Olson has picked up an RBI, and in seven of those games (21.2%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Olson has an RBI in 15 of 34 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in four contests.

+- In 64.7% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (20.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.